On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: Proofs

-\textbf{Verifying \ref{(H2a')} and conclusion 2. }If $X$ admits a fourth order moment, with the same calculus as in the proof of Theorem \ref{theo:ASNsoft}, up to take $\beta < \gamma -1/2$ instead of $\beta < 1/2$, one can check that Assumption \ref{(H2a')} is verified.
+\textbf{Verifying { the consistency of $\overline{S}_{n}$} and conclusion 2. } If $X$ admits a fourth order moment, with the same calculus as in the proof of Theorem \ref{theo:ASNsoft}, up to take $\beta < \gamma -1/2$ instead of $\beta < 1/2$, one can check that { the strong consistency of $\overline{S}_{n}$} is verified.
 Then,

 Furthermore, let us recall that

 and that $\left| \kappa_{n,0} \right| = O \left( n^{-\tau} \right)$.
 Furthermore, applying Lemma \ref{lemmok}, for all $\delta > 0$,

 leading, since $\tau > 1/2$, to